Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Methods

 The structural and thermodynamic properties derived from heating simulations reveal a series of transitions from orthorhombic \hmn{Pnma}-to-tetragonal \hmn{I4/mcm}-to-cubic \hmn{Pm-3m} with increasing temperature.
 Whilst this sequence of structures---from the low-symmetry \hmn{Pnma} phase to the high-symmetry \hmn{Pm-3m} phase---is commonly observed in perovskite materials, to the best of our knowledge this is the first report for \ce{BaZrS3}.
 There is no evidence for additional transitions beyond these before melting.
 The predicted character of each transition---first-order \hmn{Pnma}-to-\hmn{I4/mcm} and second-order \hmn{I4/mcm}-to-\hmn{Pm-3m}---is in agreement with those allowed by group-subgroup relationships.

-Both phase transitions occur above \qty{600}{\kelvin}, which agrees with experimental characterisation showing \ce{BaZrS3} forms in the orthorhombic \hmn{Pnma} phase at ambient temperature and pressure.
-In addition, the temperature-dependent structure factors align well with published X-ray diffraction data, supporting our prediction of an orthorhombic-to-tetragonal phase transition and validating our overall approach.
-Tracking the heat capacity across the relevant temperature range, e.g., through differential scanning calorimetry, is likely to provide useful insight into this first-order transition.
-The second-order transition at \qty{880}{\kelvin} is more difficult to characterise due to the concurrent high-temperature oxidation processes; further spectroscopic or diffraction studies in an inert atmosphere may be required for experimental confirmation.
+Both phase transitions occur above \qty{600}{\kelvin}, which agrees with experimental characterisation showing \ce{BaZrS3} is stable in the orthorhombic \hmn{Pnma} phase at ambient temperature and pressure.
+In addition, the calculated Raman spectra and temperature-dependent X-ray diffraction pattern align well with experimental data, supporting our prediction of an orthorhombic-to-tetragonal phase transition and validating our overall approach.
+The second-order transition at \qty{880}{\kelvin} is more difficult to characterise due to the concurrent high-temperature oxidation processes; further experimental studies in an inert atmosphere are required for confirmation.

+It is possible that \ce{BaZrS3} samples grown at high temperature may include mixtures of polymorphs.
+Future work might more fully consider polymorph mixing, alongside the impact of octahedral tilting on the thermal and optoelectronic properties of \ce{BaZrS3}.
+We note that the formation of ternary Ruddlesden-Popper phases \ce{Ba_{n+1}Zr_{n}S_{3n+1}} has been considered elsewhere in the literature \cite{kayastha2023high,kayastha2024model,Pradhan2024emergence}.
+When formed these are likely to have a greater impact on material properties through disruption of the 3D octahedral framework.